mukisapaulk/hostel-booking-react-app/README.md

  # HOSTEL BOOKING APPLICATION

 Streamline your hostel booking process with this convenient and user-friendly application!
-##NB: am going to remake this code again to amke a better one
+##NB: am going to remake this code again to make a better one

 ## DESCRIPTION